 Is getting a name change after divorce hard?

-Fortunately, changing a last name after divorce is pretty easy in Texas, provided you request the name change at the outset of your divorce and the “new” name is one you’ve used before (i.e., your maiden name).
-If you want to change your name to one you have NOT used before, that request will require a special hearing and need to be handled outside of your divorce case (see below).
+Fortunately, changing a last name after divorce is pretty easy in Texas, provided you request the name change at the outset of your divorce.
+If you want to change your name to one you have NOT used before, for example, a name other than your maiden name, the state of Texas does allow you to make that change in your divorce decree, as long as you are not a convicted felon and meet other requirements.

 Since a divorce name change is a common request, most reputable divorce attorneys in Fort Worth will ask clients whether they would like to request a name change early on.
 That way the attorney can include the name change paperwork with the petition for divorce (or answer to a petition for divorce).